 What Is The Normal Heart Rate In Children?

 A child’s heart rate is different from that of an adult.
 Usually, the average heart rate of children is 60 beats per minute when they are resting, while it can go as high as 220 beats when they are active.
 Infants have a higher heart rate than children.
 The average ‘normal’ heart rate for kids depends on their age group.
-Following are the average resting heart rates (pulse rates) for children of different age groups.
+The following are the average resting heart rates (pulse rates) for children of different age groups.

 Age | Average Resting Heart Rate ( Beats Per Minute) |